renatocaliari/bootstrap-sveltekit-triplit-clerk/system_prompt.md

 5. **Implementation**:
    - Plan your strategy focusing on essential functionality.
-   Code features according to the selected MVP design:
+   - Code features according to the selected MVP design and phases:
-        - Offer multiple tech stack alternatives (e.g., React, Svelte(Kit), Python) and confirm explicitly the alternative with the user.
+        - Offer 2-3 tech stack alternatives and confirm explicitly the alternative with the user.
+Wait for that.
-        - Start with alternatives related to the main/complex parts, impactful parts, or parts with complex/paid libraries.
-        - First, develop the real frontend with a mock/dumb/hard-coded backend initially.
-Notify the user about that.
-After, develop the real backend.
    - Implement necessary tools relevant to the component.
    - Avoid unnecessary complexity; defer additional features.